ianpetrarca/hicetnunc_api_guide/README.md

 # hic et nunc API Guide
-#### A guide for using various Tezos APIs to build web experiences and tools for hicetnunc.xyz.
+### A guide for using various Tezos APIs to build web experiences and tools for hicetnunc.xyz.
+#### [Hic et nunc](hicetnunc.xyz/) is a decentralized NFT marketplace built on the Tezos blockchain.
 Metadata Generator (Web Example): [https://hen-metadata.web.app/](https://hen-metadata.web.app/)

 #### Table of Contents